 Termination of H-1B Employment

-The University is responsible for the costs of reasonable return transportation to the employee’s country of citizenship or last country of residence if the H-1B employee’s employment is terminated before the expiration of the H-1B petition.
-Only if the H-1B employee terminates the employment relationship is the University released from this obligation.
+The hiring department is responsible for the costs of reasonable return transportation to the employee’s country of citizenship or last country of residence if the supervisor terminates the employment relationship before the expiration of the H-1B petition.
+The department is not obligated to cover return transportation costs if the H-1B employee resigns.

 H-1B Date Selection